 Some countries are naturally safe and some are dangerous, with lots of earthquakes or hurricanes.

 Inequality can also exist within a single country.
 Some people are richer than other people.
-Some people live in areas with roads, hospitals, schools, while others don’t.
+Some people live in areas with roads, hospitals, and schools, while others don’t.

 Inequalities around the world can be linked to many causes.
 This is why there are many organisations that help populations in need.
-For example, UNICEF tries to help children around the world by providing resources in education and also health.
+For example, UNICEF tries to help children around the world by providing resources in education and health.

 If the World Was 100 People

 The world population is more than 7.7 billion people.
 This number is so huge that it is hard for us to imagine.
 So we are going to represent the 7.7 billion people as 100 people because that is a number we can all understand and work with.
 Now let’s look at global inequality while imagining that there are just 100 people on the planet.

 - 14 people have not learned how to read and write.